Great deals on tons of

 Is there a specific moment or project that helped push you on to the next level?

 Absolutely.
 I was working at Paramount Studios in Hollywood, no affiliation to the movie studio.
-Mike and Adam, the owners of Paramount had these big white boards for booking all the studios with Post-it notes all over it.
-I came in one day and saw Glenn Danzig’s name on one of the Post-it notes.
+Mike and Adam, the owners of Paramount had these big white boards for booking all the studios with Post-It notes all over it.
+I came in one day and saw Glenn Danzig’s name on one of the Post-It notes.
 I had been assisting up until that point for almost three or four years, I think.
 I told them to put me on the session.
 Adam asked me if I was sure that I was ready to start engineering, and I said, “Absolutely.
 Put me on the session.”
 A couple weeks later, Glenn and I met, we worked for about two hours, cut some vocals, got some blends, and he just straight up asked me if I wanted to do the rest of his record.
 I said yes, and after that, I was officially an engineer.
 That’s why to this day, if Glenn calls, I always answer.

 Talking about producing and engineering – two very different roles that sometimes get confused – is there one you favor over the other?